itisclairee/Spectral-Decomposition-for-Voice-Identification/README.md

 # Spectral-Decomposition-for-Voice-Identification

+## Description
+In the Density_Estimation_Project.pdf file there is our exposition of the theoritical basis about gaussian mixture models and in the EM_algorithm_from_scratch.ipynb file there is its application.
+All the other files are about out project.

 ## Overview

 Text Independent Speaker Identification is the task of identifying and separating individual speakers in a given audio sample.
 This technique is widely used in various fields, including banking and home security services, as a means of verifying user identity beyond traditional methods.